 Creature Feature Animal Encounters

 Meet Education animal ambassadors and discover how the Zoo is working to save species at this come-and-go learning session.
-Education Specialists will be joined by Junior Zookeepers for the encounters in the Plaza.
+Education Specialists will be joined by Junior Zookeepers in the KELOLAND Education Center.

 • 1:30-2 p.m.